-The Lowe Art Museum Docent Guild supports the mission of the education department by providing a corps of trained volunteer guides (docents) to lead group tours for museum visitors.
+The Lowe Art Museum Docent Program supports the mission of the education department by leading group tours for museum visitors.
 Docents present tours using inquiry-based strategies.
 An inquiry-based approach uses questions to help people learn.
 Inquiry-based learning and teaching allows learners to participate in the education experience, opportunity for rich exploration, as well as, multiple perspectives and ideas.
 The Lowe Art Museum often uses Visual Thinking Strategies (VTS), a method of inquiry, for K-12 and college tours due to its student-centered approach, its emphasis on constructivist theory, skill building and aesthetic development.

 With over 16,000 objects in our permanent collection, the Lowe’s exhibitions represent 5,000 years of art history throughout the world.
 Our collections enhance and support a multidisciplinary curriculum.
 In addition the Lowe Art Museum installs several temporary and traveling exhibitions each year.